 - Drain the potatoes.

-- Let the potatoes cool a little and peel them.
+- Let the potatoes cool a little.

 - Press the potatoes through a potato press while they are still warm.

-- Add to the potatoes flour, egg, cornstarch and spices and work or knead with hands or spoon into a firm, smooth dough.
+- Work or knead with hands or spoon into a firm, smooth dough.

 - Let the dough rest for about 15 minutes.